GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 distance](#load-in-distance-threshold) load lazily.
 All images above the viewport, regardless of whether they're immediately visible, load normally.

-### What if I'm already using a third-party library or a script to lazy-load images or iframes?
+### What if I'm already using a third-party library or a script to lazy-load images?

 The `loading` attribute should not affect code that currently lazy-loads your assets in any way, but there are a few important things to consider: